pvtodorov/systox/README.md

 By following the instructions listed here a user can run through the whole process or parts of it.

+An alternative to using this GitHub repo and Synapse is the Dryad Data Repository package that accompanies that manuscript.
+The Dryad package contains data and code.
+The instructions can be found [(here)](https://github.com/pvtodorov/systox/blob/master/README_Dryad.md).

 ## Requirements

 * A *NIX based system for running bash scripts